Biting off more than he can chew? Stuart Forster looks at coastal cuisine in Atlantic Canada.

 The cold, plankton-rich water of the North Atlantic is ideal habitat for the lobsters that were once regarded as a cheap source of protein by Nova Scotians.
 The lobster fishing season runs from November through to May.
 At Hall’s Harbour Lobster Pound — which looks onto the Bay of Fundy, the body of water that experiences the world’s highest tides — you can take a guided tour and step inside the facility in which thousands of lobsters as stored for consumption throughout the remainder of the year and learn about the challenges posed by lobster fishing and the animal’s life cycle.

-Diners have the option of selecting a lobster then pulling on a bib before it’s served with creamy ‘slaw and fries.
+Diners have the option of selecting a lobster and then pulling on a bib before it’s served with creamy ‘slaw and fries.
 Lobster-laced variations of mac and cheese plus poutine — a signature Canadian comfort food that traditionally involves smothering fries with gravy and cheese curds — are options if you don’t fancy cracking open claws to eke out the meat.
 Looking for something lighter?
-Try one a lobster-packed brioche roll.
+Try a lobster-packed brioche roll.

 Dining in New Brunswick